Here we will learn how to use SQLite create table statement to create a table with example and create a table from select in SQLite with example

 Column2 column_type [constraint],

-If you observe above syntax we mentioned different properties to create table in SQLite those are
+If you observe the above syntax we mentioned different properties to create a table in SQLite those are

 Here note that there can only be one column in a table that is set as AUTOINCREMENT with a data type of INTEGER.
 This column must be the primary key.

-Let’s look at the example of creating table in SQLite database.
+Let’s look at the example of creating a table in the SQLite database.

 CREATE TABLE emp_master